-Procedure 39.
 Using the iDRAC6

 - 1. Bring up a web browser. - 2.
 Go to: https://cray-drac.
 A login screen appears. - 3.
-Enter the account user name and password that you set up in Procedure 38 on page 123, step 8.a.
-Then click on Submit.
+Enter the account user name and password that you set up in Enable an Integrated Dell Remote Access Controller (iDRAC6) on a rack-mount SMW on page 103, then select Submit.